LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/recoding-data/_index.md

 ## Summary

 When recoding your data there are some things you should think about:
-1. Does the original data need to remain in-tact?
+1. Does the original data need to remain intact?
 1. What data tyes should be replaced with new values, and what type of data should the new value be?
 1. Would a function be useful for repetitive tasks and manipulation?